rodrigobalazs/springboot-microservices/README.md

 -Place a new Order based on the provided Quote details ( customer email + Items to purchase ).<br/>
-This operation will also decrement the quantity in stock of the purchased Item(s) and will send a New Order email notification ( if configured )
+This operation will also decrement the quantity in stock of the purchased Item(s) and will send a New Order email notification ( in case email notification is configured )
 ```
 curl -X POST http://localhost:8081/orders/place-order  \
      -H 'accept: application/json'  \